Vic Mensa: Personal life

 Mensa is in a long-term relationship with his girlfriend, Melanie.
 The couple had their first child, a son named Mansa Musa Mensa, in 2024.
 Mensa publicly announced the birth in February 2025, explaining his decision to keep it private until then was to "protect our peace."
 He stated that the name was chosen to honor his African ancestry, specifically the 14th-century emperor of the Mali Empire.

 Mensa has been open about his sobriety from alcohol and substance abuse, which he has maintained for several years.

 Mensa is Muslim, stating that "Islam has been cataclysmically impactful for me," attributing to it a significant shift in his consciousness and discipline.
-He has also expressed admiration for traditional African spiritual systems, such as Voodoo and Yoruba, which he argues were "demonised" as a tool of colonization, describing them as systems of ancestor worship that believe in a single deity.
+He has also expressed admiration for traditional African spiritual systems, such as Vodou and Yoruba, which he argues were "demonised" as a tool of colonization, describing them as systems of ancestor worship that believe in a single deity.